The Buy Now, Pay Later Trap: What BNPL Really Costs Gen Z

 Smarter Alternatives to BNPL

-If you need to finance a purchase, BNPL isn't your best option.
-Here are five alternatives that are actually cheaper:
+If you need to finance a purchase, here are five alternatives — and an honest assessment of when each one actually beats BNPL:

 1. Zero APR Credit Card (12-21 months)

-Cards like Citi Diamond Preferred or Wells Fargo Reflect offer 0% APR for 12-21 months with a small 3-5% balance transfer fee.
+Cards like Citi Diamond Preferred or Wells Fargo Reflect offer 0% APR for 12-21 months on purchases.

 2. High-Yield Savings Account (Save First, Buy Later)